JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-full-stack-app.md

 ### Serve the frontend

-Unless explicitly configured otherwise, a Kotlin Multiplatform project only means that you can build the application for each platform: in this case, the JVM and JavaScript.
+Unless explicitly configured otherwise, a Kotlin Multiplatform project just means that you can build the application for each platform, in this case JVM and JavaScript.
 However, for the application to function properly, you need to have both the backend and the frontend compiled.
-In fact, you want the backend also to serve all the assets belonging to the frontend – an HTML page and the corresponding `.js` file.
+In fact, you want the backend to also serve all of the assets belonging to the frontend – an HTML page and the corresponding `.js` file.

-_In the template project, the adjustments to the Gradle file are already made_.
+In the template project, the adjustments to the Gradle file have already been made.
 Whenever you run the server with the `run` Gradle task, the frontend is also built and included in the resulting artifacts.
 To learn more about how this works, see the [Relevant Gradle configuration](#relevant-gradle-configuration-for-the-frontend) section.

-The template also already comes with a boilerplate `index.html` file to the `src/commonMain/resources` folder.
+The template already comes with a boilerplate `index.html` file in the `src/commonMain/resources` folder.
 It has a `root` node for rendering components and a `script` tag that includes the application:

 ```xml